Skip to content

 • Failure means incurring both financial and reputational setbacks

-There is a lot at stake and, unlike small startups, enterprise companies need to deal with putting 1000s of employees first—not the technologies or the processes.
+There is a lot at stake, and unlike small startups, enterprise companies need to deal with putting 1000s of employees first—not the technologies or the processes.

 morgan-stanley-1000s-of-employees-data-integrity-example